Get Started with Chatter

 |Salesforce record (account, opportunity, case, ...)||Anyone with access to that record||

 Users can keep the default notifications you set up, or they can configure their own email settings.
-Users control whether they want to receive emails, for which changes, and how often.
+Users control whether they want to receive emails, the changes they want to be notified about, and how often they’re notified.
 It’s important to teach your users how they can control the amount of email they receive.
 Too many email notifications are a pain point for many Chatter users and a common barrier to adoption.

 - In the Setup Quick Find box, enter Email

 - Allow Emails to turn on Chatter email notifications for all users.

 - Allow Email Replies to allow users to reply to email notifications about messages and comments via email instead of navigating to the comment or message in Chatter.

 - Allow Posts via Email to allow users to post to groups using email.

 - Allow Attachments via Email to allow users to include attachments in posts to groups using email.